Q: Who is eligible to apply for this program?

 Q: What if I do not have a work sample?

-A: Applicants must submit at least one example — and are welcome to submit two — of a moving image project that they have personally directed (not co-directed) that demonstrates individual talent, ability and potential.
+A: Applicants MUST have a work sample to apply.
+The sample must be of moving image project they have personally directed (not co-directed) that demonstrates individual talent, ability and potential.
 One MUST be a narrative sample.
-The other may be narrative, experimental, documentary, a reel, trailer, commercial, etc.
+The other may be narrative, experimental, documentary, a reel, trailer, commercial, music video, etc.

 Q: How long can my samples be?